build-on-aws/content/concepts/devops-essentials/index.md

 As someone applying concepts from DevOps, you will work in a number of different places throughout your stack.
 You may at times work directly in the source code, networking, security, data, the testing framework, or anywhere in-between due to the nature of cross team collaboration that comes with the domain.
 Now that we’ve discussed getting started and some approaches let’s cover some key concepts, their benefits, and examples of tools you’ll use to implement them.

 ### Infrastructure As Code
 Infrastructure as code (IaC) is typically a declarative method of managing infrastructure in a way that treats your infrastructure components such as physical servers and virtual machines similarly to application code.
-You describe them using a markup language (such as [yaml](https://yaml.org/), [HCL](https://pkg.go.dev/github.com/hashicorp/hcl/v2) or [toml](https://toml.io/en/), which is then stored in version control allowing us to manage it in a repeatable and automated way.
-Configuration files can be tested and reviewed and changes to infrastructure can be made using the same processes as code changes.
+Depending on the tool you choose, you can describe them using a markup language ([yaml](https://yaml.org/), [HCL](https://pkg.go.dev/github.com/hashicorp/hcl/v2) or [toml](https://toml.io/en/) or a more general purpose language ([python](https://www.python.org/), [golang](https://go.dev/), [java](https://www.java.com/en/)) which is then stored in version control allowing us to manage it in a repeatable and automated way.
+Infrastructure as Code allows us to apply the same best practices and procedures we use when developing application code to our infrastructure!
+Configuration files can be tested and versioned and changes to infrastructure can be made using the same processes as code changes.
+If something goes wrong, we can roll back to the last stable version.
 This can help to reduce errors and improve reliability.
 Additionally, IaC makes it easier to scale and manage infrastructure, especially in dynamic environments where infrastructure needs to change frequently.
 Some of the tools you might use for provisioning infrastructure are [HashiCorp’s Terraform](https://www.terraform.io/), [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html), or [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

 ### Configuration  Management
 Configuration Management (CM) allows us to maintain systems in a desired state by organizing and maintaining information about our hardware and software.
 Think of a file that lists information such as which operating system to use, which software and their versions to install on a device, or the settings and configurations that will  applied to the system.
 In the past, this may have been done manually or with a procedural script that reached out to a repository and installed each tool one at a time, stopping at the first issue.
 CM helps build visibility and streamlines the configuration process which makes it easier to track and manage changes over time with the goal of reducing cost, complexity and errors.
 Some examples of Configuration Management tools are [Ansible](https://www.ansible.com/), [Chef](https://www.chef.io/), and [Puppet](www.puppet.com).

 ### Secrets Management
 Secrets management allows us to securely organize and maintain information for our applications by storing, managing, and distributing sensitive information such as passwords, API keys, and cryptographic keys.
-It is an important aspect of security and compliance, as it helps to ensure that sensitive information is stored and transmitted in a secure manner, and that it is only accessed by authorized users.
+It is an important aspect of security and compliance, as it helps to ensure that sensitive information is stored and transmitted in a secure manner, and that it is only accessed through code and authorized procedures.
 Some examples of Secrets Management tools are [HashiCorp Vault](https://www.vaultproject.io/) or [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html), [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)

 ### Containers
 Containers are a way of packaging and running applications in a consistent, lightweight and portable manner so they can be run on a developer's laptop, a test server, or in a production environment.
 The application and it's dependencies are packaged together into a container image which ensures the application will run consistently whether it's on your laptop, test server or production which makes  it easier to develop, test and deploy.
 Not only does this help build reliability, it also simplifies the operational overhead of running software as it provides a standardized way to run.
 The most common containerization tool you'll see is [Docker](https://www.docker.com/).